itsadil-7890/Data-Analysis-Dashboard/README.md

 - Defining KPI's & Metrices
 - Create Visualization
 - Enhance Interactivitiy
 - Final intergration and Publishing

+# This is the final look of the dashboard
+<a href="https://github.com/itsadil-7890/Data-Analysis-Dashboard/blob/main/Dashboard%201.png"> Dashboard Photo</a>